Ogden Nash

 I carry around clippings and read them to people twice.

-And I know what I am doing while I am doing it and I don't want to do it but I can't help doing it and I am just another Ancient Mariner,
+And I know what I am doing while I am doing it and I don't want to do it but I

 And the prospects for my future social life couldn't possibly be barrener.